BMscis/reach-tutorial/Documentation/Tutorial/Full/full.md

 </summary>
 <p>

-1. A `Creator` will initialize the contract and provide three variables:
+1. A `Auctioneer` will initialize the contract and provide three variables:

     - An NFT Token.
     - An initial bid.
     - A time limit.

-2. Once these variables are provided, the `Creator` will then publish the contract onto the blockchain.
+2. Once these variables are provided, the `Auctioneer` will then publish the contract onto the blockchain.

 3. Thereafter, a `Bidder` will be able to connect to the contract and view the `token_id`, `initial_bid`, and `time_limit`.